Make Your Wishes Known With A Revocable Trust

 No matter how large or how small, upon death everyone has an estate.
-Your estate is comprised of everything you own; your car, home, other real estate, checking and savings accounts, investments, life insurance, furniture, personal possessions.
+Your estate is composed of everything you own: your car, home, other real estate, checking and savings accounts, investments, life insurance, furniture, personal possessions.
 To whom your estate is distributed depends on what you did before you died.
-In other words, your estate can be passed on by a Last Will and Testament, through a Trust, or according to the intestate laws because you had neither a Will nor a Trust.
-In order to ensure that your hard-earned assets pass to your chosen beneficiaries, it is imperative that you have either a Will or a Trust.
+In other words, your estate can be passed on by a last will and testament, through a trust or according to the intestate laws because you had neither a will nor a trust.
+In order to ensure that your hard-earned assets pass to your chosen beneficiaries, it is imperative that you have either a will or a trust.

-The grantor or settlor (the trustmaker) can add or withdraw assets from the trust as he pleases.
-Because the settlor/grantor is also the trustee during his lifetime, he has complete control over management of trust assets.
-For tax purposes, all taxable income or tax losses generated by trust assets flow through to the grantor while he is alive.
+The grantor or settlor (the trust maker) can add or withdraw assets from the trust as he pleases.
+Because the settlor/grantor is also the trustee during his lifetime, they have complete control over management of trust assets.
+For tax purposes, all taxable income or tax losses generated by trust assets flow through to the grantor while they are alive.
 A living trust has negligible effect over a person’s management and enjoyment of his property during his lifetime.

 The terms of the living trust are set forth in a written document.
 To be given full legal effect upon the death of the settlor, the trust document must be properly executed with the same formalities as does a will.

 Trust-based estate planning should also: